muswilam/muswilam/README.md

 ![Quote](https://user-images.githubusercontent.com/32172698/89193301-16add580-d5a6-11ea-82b1-860bdedef196.png)

 Hello World; I'm Sully!
-I'm a .Net Web Developer at Join Solutions in Saudi Arabia.
+I'm a .Net Web Developer.
 I enjoy to make complex stuff looks very easy and simple to do.
 I'm also like to guide new developers to how to dig in software development.

 I believe in this quote: "Progress is progress not matter how small."